Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

   $locationProperty1          = { $_.Department.ExternalId }   # Mandatory
   $locationProperty2          = $null # { $_.Title.ExternalId }  # Not used
   $employmentContractFilter   = { $_.Custom.NedapOnsIdentificationNo } #Dienstverband  ```
-* Configure the Persmision definition as follows:
+* Configure the Permission definition as follows:
 <img src="Assets/PermissionsDefenition.png">

 _For more information about our HelloID PowerShell connectors, please refer to our general [Documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-How-to-configure-a-custom-PowerShell-target-connector) page_